Dashree/cs6450-labs/README.md

 4. Run the command
    ./run-cluster.sh 2 2 "-num-shards 128 \-alloc 1000000" "-thrds-per-host 32  \-batch-size 8"

-Note:- this is for 2 servers 2 clients
+Note:- this is for 2 servers, 2 clients

 **2\.
 From `/mnt/nfs/<your-username>/cs6450-labs` run:**